rgsanti/getyourway/README.md

 ### Frontend notes

-- agent.ts defines the links to the controller endpoints on the backend
+- agent.ts defines the links to the controller endpoints on the backend - this doesn't deal with journey and trains yet.
-  Missing:
 - Not added postcode as part of the register form, but it is defined in the db schema/backend.
-- `currencyCode` was added as part of the search as Amadeus flight API returns the flight costs in the airline’s currency - this ensureS it's converted to GBP (default) or the desired currency.
+- `currencyCode` was added as part of the search as Amadeus flight API returns the flight costs in the airline’s currency - this ensures it's converted to GBP (default) or the desired currency.
 - The datepicker needs configured to prevent you choosing a date before today or after a certain date.